PttCodingMan/SingleLog/README.md

 logger.info('show value', 456)
 ```
 In this demo, the log message will display on the screen.
-Also you can find it in local file.
+Also you can find it in single_log.txt and single_log_2.txt.

-You can check all the demo in [demo.py](https://github.com/PttCodingMan/SingleLog/blob/master/demo.py).

 ## License
 MIT License